 First and foremost, cannabis is still considered an illegal Schedule 1 substance under federal law, and there are no guarantees that current or future administrations will continue the discretionary position that is the foundation for this industry.
 This dichotomy creates ethical and moral quandaries for CPAs.
 For example, would rendering services (tax, accounting, consulting services, etc.) to cannabis clients be considered a lack of "good moral character" or an "act discreditable" by their state boards of accountancy?

 Also, would CPAs who render such services to cannabis clients be exposing themselves to allegations of "aiding and abetting" criminal activities?
-Thus far, eight state boards of accountancy have issued guidance on providing services to businesses in the marijuana industry, and the profession is pushing the other state boards of accountancy to provide guidance.
+Thus far, several state boards of accountancy have issued guidance on providing services to businesses in the marijuana industry, and the profession is pushing the other state boards of accountancy to provide guidance.

 Risk AssessmentFrom CAMICO's perspective, a CPA firm considering opportunities to accept marijuana business clients should adopt a risk assessment approach to evaluate the risks to their firm from such clients.
 For example, assess risks associated with the specific client attributes (all-cash business, complexity, uncertainty, etc.) along with assessing your specific firm attributes (risk tolerance, competency, level of service choices, etc.) as you carefully consider whether these prospective clients would be a good fit for the firm.
 As part of this risk assessment, firms should discuss and review the potential legal ramifications with an attorney who specializes in this industry.